Arbër Hoxha

-Arbër Hoxha (/sq/; born 6 October 1998) is a professional footballer who plays as a left winger for Croatian club Dinamo Zagreb.
+Arbër Hoxha (/sq/; born 6 October 1998) is a professional footballer who plays as a left winger for Croatian club Dinamo Zagreb and the Albania national team.

 He began his senior career in Kosovo, playing for Istogu, Prishtina, Hajvalia, Besa Pejë and Ballkani.
-In 2021 he moved abroad to Croatia, joining Lokomotiva Zagreb, before later playing for Slaven Belupo and subsequently Dinamo Zagreb.
+In 2021 he moved abroad to Croatia, joining Lokomotiva Zagreb, before later playing for Slaven Belupo and subsequently Dinamo Zagreb, where he won two domestic doubles of the Croatian League and the Croatian Cup in the 2023–24 and 2025–26 seasons, as well as the corresponding Croatian Super Cup titles awarded to the club following both league and cup triumphs.

 Hoxha represented the Kosovo national team in few friendly matches.
 In 2024, he switched his international allegiance to the Albania national team, whom he went on to represent at UEFA Euro 2024.

 Club career

 Early career in Kosovo

 Hoxha began his youth football with Istogu, before moving to the youth setup of Prishtina.
 In the 2016–17 season he was loaned to Hajvalia, where he made his senior debut, a single first-team appearance.
 The following season he was sent on loan to Besa Pejë, scoring three goals in 19 league matches in the Kosovo Superleague.
 After returning to Prishtina, Hoxha made around 29 league appearances across two campaigns, adding two goals for the club.

 In August 2019 he transferred to Ballkani, where he enjoyed a breakthrough, scoring 14 goals in 41 league appearances during two seasons, establishing himself as one of the most promising wingers in the domestic league.
 With Ballkani, he established himself as one of the most promising wingers in the league, contributing with goals and assists over two seasons.